LOOKING TO CAMP IN THE APOSTLE ISLANDS THIS SUMMER?

 FIRST THINGS FIRST

 There are essentially three categories of campsites in the Apostles: Group, Individual, and Zone.
 As you might have guessed, Group sites are for 8-21 people, Individual sites are for 1-7 people, and Zone is considered primitive camping, with no amenities available.
-Personally, I like Zone camping as I've never encountered a single other person while doing so!
+Personally, I like Zone camping as I've never encountered a single other person while doing so.

 If you're still reading, you probably already know there are no car or RV camping sites in the Apostles.
 Aside from the mainland site, which can be reached via a six mile hike (or by kayak), you'll need water transportation to get to any of the campsites.

 Before we get ahead of ourselves: reservations are REQUIRED for all sites, so you'll need to plan ahead to ensure you get your preferred spot.
 Fee schedules and other info related to making your reservation are available here.
 The close, easy-to-reach sites fill up quickly, so don't wait too long to make your plans and reservations.

 Pro tip: Use the recreation.gov mobile app for everything!